 Students requesting such assistance must provide information and documentation regarding their disability and their limitations, including appropriate medical information.
 Also, a student may be required to undergo additional evaluation of limitations if needed by the KPSAHS to collaborate effectively with the student in securing appropriate learning strategies.
 All personal and medical information will be treated confidential.
-For more information, contact the department program director.
+For more information, contact the Director of Student Services.